X&Y: Commercial performance

 In the United States, the American press considered X&Y a landmark achievement for the band.
-The album debuted at number one on the Billboard 200 with 737,000 copies sold despite the highly competitive retail week, marking the third highest first-week sales of the year in the country, behind American rappers 50 Cent (whose album, The Massacre, sold over one million units on its opening week) and Kanye West (who sold over 860,000 copies with his album Late Registration).
-X&Y also remained at the top during three weeks, being the longest stay for a British group in the region since The Beatles in 2000–2001.
-The Recording Industry Association of America (RIAA) has since certified the album 3× platinum for accumulated shipments of over three million units.
-In Canada, the album debuted at #1 and sold 105,000 copies in its first week, making it the biggest-selling debut of 2005 in Canada.
-It was certified 5× Platinum in December 2008 for the shipments of over 500,000 copies.
+The album debuted at number one on the Billboard 200 with 737,000 copies sold during a highly competitive week at retail, which included releases from the Black Eyed Peas, Shakira and the White Stripes.
+Coldplay also achieved the highest first week sales for a new release in Capitol history.
+They spent three weeks atop the Billboard 200, marking the longest stay for a British group since the Beatles in December 2000 and January 2001.
+The Recording Industry Association of America (RIAA) certified the record 3× Platinum for shipments of more than three million units.
+In Canada, it debuted at number one with 105,000 copies, doubling the previous biggest debut of the year.
+X&Y was certified 5× Platinum in December 2008 for shipments of 500,000 copies.